raisanjeeb/javascript-live-clock/README.md

-# javascript-live-clock
+# html/javascript-live-clock
-basic live clock in js
+basic live clock in html and js